Noloco vs Glide: Which one should you pick? [2026]

 2. Which one lets you build more complex apps?

-Noloco supports multi-table relationships, custom roles, and workflow logic that make it better suited for internal tools and client portals.
-Builders can create record- and field-level permissions, automate actions, and handle data relationships across multiple tables.
+Noloco supports multi-table relationships, custom roles, and workflow logic that make it better suited for structured internal tools and client portals.
+Builders can define record- and field-level permissions and work across multiple tables, though setting this up often takes iteration and can become harder to manage as apps grow.

 3. Which integrates with more tools?

 Noloco connects to Airtable, Google Sheets, PostgreSQL, MySQL, and SmartSuite, or you can use Noloco Tables as your internal database.
-Live sync is available on paid plans, allowing data to stay up-to-date automatically.
+Sync works on paid plans, but performance and reliability can vary depending on data size and sync frequency.

 4. Which one costs more in the long run?